IraMMR/ExampleBUNCH/README.md

 WeightConverterFragment.

 There are 4 EditText for values in tons, centners, kilograms, grams.
 When you set some value to any of the fields, all others fields take values corresponding to the declared weight unit.
-For example, when you set 78 in kilograms textView,    ons textView takes value 0.078, centners textView takes value 0.78, and gramsTextView takes value 78000.
+For example, when you set 78 in kilograms editText, tons EextView takes value 0.078, centners EditText takes value 0.78, and grams EditText takes value 78000.